 Rice-pestling songs echoing in the moonlit village.

 While tasting scented tea we compose our rhymes,

 Pervaded with the flavor of our native place,

 But, at present, one at stay, the other at large,

 Our separation is on my heart a resentful charge.

 You, unfortunate, have gotten caught in damnation,

-I am afraid of twilight, of shadows of night,
+I am afraid of twilight, of shadow of night,

 Of time arousing more and more grief in my plight.

-Of any eagle could bridge so infinite a distance!
+Of any eagle could bridge such an infinite distance!